This article looks at how the anti-flicker snippets used by A/B testing tools like Optimizely and Adobe Target can negatively impact web performance.

 Anti-flicker snippets typically hide all content in the HTML body tag.
 This is a drastic solution, and it's done because the snippet does not know which parts of the page will be modified until the customizations have been loaded.

 However, as the person running the A/B tests, you will know more about what type of tests you run.
 Do you test different page headings?
 Then hide only h1 tags.
 Are you customizing call-to-action copy on a button?
-Then hide button as well.
+Then hide buttons as well.

 In contrast, you might not be running any customizations on p tags or content in the website header.
 So these components don't need to be hidden while the customizations are being loaded.